 The TT2000 route & checkpoints

-Instead you have a smorgasbord of checkpoints around which you plan your OWN route.
+You also have a smorgasbord of checkpoints around which you plan your own route.

 There are THREE main criteria for doing a successful TT and being ranked as completing the challenge: